 1 2 3 4 5 The unit does not have defined mission, vision, and policies.
 The unit has defined and unit-specific mission, vision, and policies.
 The unit operates mechanisms for informing the public and ensuring accountability in line with defined processes.
 Applications carried out in line with the mission, vision, and policies are monitored, evaluated with stakeholders, and measures are taken accordingly.
 There are internalized, systematic, sustainable, and exemplary practices in place.
-Evidence to be considered Mission and tline the unit's goals and futu ure plans, adopted by employ ees and stakeholders.)

-- Mission and vision (statements that outline the unit's goals and juttice plans, adopted by employees and stateholders.)
-Policy documents (Documents explaining the unit's approaches in areas such as education and teaching (including distance education), research, community service, and internationalization.) - Stakeholder participation documents (Meeting minutes, survey results, or other documents showing that stakeholders (such as students, employees, alumni) were consulted during the preparation of policy documents.) - Holistic relationship examples (Statements and practices that explain how different areas are interconnected in the policy documents.) - Monitoring and evaluation of policies (Reports or analyses showing that the implementation of policy documents is regularly monitored and the outcomes are evaluated.) - Original approaches and practices (Examples of innovative and different methods developed by the unit tailored to its specific needs.
+- Mission and vision (Statements that outline the unit's goals and future plans, adopted by employees and stakeholders.) - Policy documents (Documents explaining the unit's approaches in areas such as education and teaching (including distance education), research, community service, and internationalization.) - Stakeholder participation documents (Meeting minutes, survey results, or other documents showing that stakeholders (such as students, employees, alumni) were consulted during the preparation of policy documents.) - Holistic relationship examples (Statements and practices that explain how different areas are interconnected in the policy documents.) - Monitoring and evaluation of policies (Reports or analyses showing that the implementation of policy documents is regularly monitored and the outcomes are evaluated.) - Original approaches and practices (Examples of innovative and different methods developed by the unit tailored to its specific needs.
 For example, developing a special platform for distance education or applying a unique model in community service projects.)